DARTIndustries/Spec/Communication/DoRequest.md

             "Velocity": [ 0, 0, 0, -5, 0 ]
         }
     },

     "Request": {
         "Id": 123456,
-        "Fields": [ "TEMP", "GYRO", "ACEL", "COMP", "PRES" ] }
+        "Fields": [ "TEMP", "GYRO", "ACEL", "COMP", "PRES" ] },

+    "Config": {
+        "maintainHeading": true,   // Default = true
+	"maintainDrift": true,

+	"zeroGyro": false  //WARNING -- this resets the gyro.
+Only call with true when not moving }
 }
 ```